 What is a callable CD?

+Callable CDs give the bank or brokerage firm the right to call or redeem a CD earlier than you anticipated.
 You’re most at risk for having the bank take back the CD early if interest rates suddenly drop.
 It’s less likely your CD will be called if interest rates go up.

 How callable CDs work

 Callable CDs work like most other CDs: You open one at a financial institution or a brokerage firm.
 You deposit your money and plan to withdraw or renew it when the CD reaches maturity, but the issuer has more flexibility.

 You decide to deposit $15,000 in a 4-year callable CD that earns interest at 3 percent.
 With your earning power, you should have more than $1,882 of earnings at the end of the term.
 However, after two years, the issuer decides to use its call feature.
 You’ll get back your principal, plus $913.50 worth of interest earnings, but you’ll need to find another investing option.

 If you’re considering a callable CD, it’s important to know how different dates on the calendar can impact your finances.
 The maturity date is when the certificate of deposit reaches the end.
 For example, if you open a four-year certificate of deposit on May 1 of 2021, your maturity date will be May 1 of 2025.
 It’s important to note that callable CDs come in a wide range of terms – as long as 20 years.

 Your callable date refers to when your issuer has the right to close out your CD, which is earlier than your maturity date.
 There is typically a non-call period, which prevents the issuer from calling too early (typically six months to five years, according to Wells Fargo Advisors).
 Make sure you inquire about the callable date if you’re thinking about opening a callable CD so you have a full understanding of when the issuer can decide that time’s up.